kessyus/Dotfiles/README.md

 ### About

-This repo is used to store my personal configuration (dotfiles).
+This repository is used to store my personal configuration (dotfiles).
 Please note it's meant to be used on a macOS platform.

 ### Installing